 Part 1: Training Your Dog To Track

-Start with basic obedience training as this will make a lot of difference besides enhancing a great opportunity for bonding.
+Start with basic obedience training, as this will make a lot of difference besides enhancing a great opportunity for bonding.
 Let your dog learn commands such as sit’ and stay’ long before introducing rabbit hunting lessons.
-One of the most important commands is recalled’, your dog should obey your orders when you call him to back to you.
+One of the most important commands is recalled’, your dog should obey your orders when you call him back to you.
 This trait will help to counter the predatory tendency of your dog and prevent him from harming the tamed rabbits used in the training session.

-Begin The Training When The Puppy Is About 4-6 Weeks Old.
+Begin The Training When The Puppy Is About 4-6 Weeks Old

 The perfect starting point for teaching your dog hunting tricks is at their young stage of about 4-6 weeks.
-At this age, you can start off by letting your puppy start smelling things such as dog food, biscuits or any other scented objects.
+At this age, you can start off by letting your puppy start smelling things such as dog food, biscuits, or any other scented objects.
 This activity will help your dog develop the ability to both search and find objects based on their scent.
-It is important to note that puppies at this age have short attention span, and it is best to keep training sessions between 10-15 minutes.
+It is important to note that puppies at this age have a short attention span, and it is best to keep training sessions between 10-15 minutes.
 This should be repeated twice or thrice a day.

 Scatter Pieces Of Treat Through The Yard

-Once the puppy has developed a real interest in these things, it’s time to let them search and find this treats.
+Once the puppy has developed a real interest in these things, it’s time to let them search and find these treats.
 You can toss little pieces of these treats on the ground and let your dog sniff around and find them.
-After a couple of training sessions, you will notice your puppy searching, snorting and wagging its tail once it has found the treat.
+After a couple of training sessions, you will notice your puppy searching, snorting, and wagging its tail once it has found the treat.
 Make this task a little bit harder by scattering food across the yard and letting your puppy find it.
 This activity conditions your puppy to learn how to track a scent.
 This level of training lasts several weeks.